z0u/cargo-web/README.rst

          virtualenvwrapper ruby ruby-dev fontforge ttfautohint woff-tools
        $ sudo gem install fontcustom

+   TODO: Update instructions to use RBM or so instead of global install.

 2. We'll install the relevant Python packages into a virtualenv.
 You can do this using the standard `virtualenv` command, but `virtualenvwrapper` makes it a little easier by providing the `mkvirtualenv` and `workon` commands.